ChunYen-Chen/Calab-new-web/README.md

 * fill term of use and privacy policy at footer
 * re-layout the footer
 * optimize the load speed (https://pagespeed.web.dev/)
-* make the news button to be a real button
 * share the footer and the header